gacallea/cardanoRelatedStuff/README.md

   - ```/etc/systemd/system/jormungandr.service```
   - ```/etc/rsyslog.d/90-jormungandr.conf```
   - ```/etc/logrotate.d/jormungandr```
-- no need for directories creation. my scripts takes care of the directories it needs (same for jormungandr)
+- no need for directories creation. my scripts takes care of the directories it needs.
 - ```get_pid``` is redundant. it is not in my scripts.
-I'd teach the user to use ```pidof jormungandr```
+I'd teach the user to use ```pidof jormungandr``` instead.
-- start, stop, restart, and proper logging, are provided by systemd
+- start, stop, and restart, are provided by systemd, hence have been removed from the script.
+- logging is managed at a system level with usual tools. script has wrappers for less linux prone users.

 ### END OF ADDENDUM NOTES ###